-[- We recognize global environmental challenges including climate change and other natural disasters, loss of biodiversity and pollution.
-We note the importance of the contribution of the multilateral trading system to promote the UN 2030 Agenda and its Sustainable Development Goals in its economic, social, and environmental dimensions, as they relate to WTO mandates.
-We reaffirm the importance of providing relevant support, including technical assistance and capacity building, to developing country Members, especially LDCs, in order to achieve sustainable development.
-We note the role of the Committee on Trade and Environment as a standing forum dedicated to dialogue among Members on the relationship between trade rules and environmental measures.]
+- 13. We recognize women's economic empowerment and the contribution of MSMEs to inclusive and sustainable economic growth, acknowledge their different context, challenges and capabilities in countries at different stages of development, and we take note of the WTO, UNCTAD and ITC's work on these issues.2 - 14.
+We recognize global environmental challenges including climate change and related natural disasters, loss of biodiversity and pollution.
+We note the importance of the contribution of the multilateral trading system to promote the UN 2030 Agenda and its Sustainable Development Goals in its economic, social, and environmental dimensions, in so far as they relate to WTO mandates and in a manner consistent with the respective needs and concerns of Members at different levels of economic development.
+In this regard, we reaffirm the importance of providing relevant support to developing country Members, especially LDCs, to achieve sustainable development, including through technological innovations.
+We note the role of the Committee on Trade and Environment as a standing forum dedicated to dialogue among Members on the relationship between trade measures and environmental measures.